HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 _SELECT_ operation on the table __'listentries'__ to retrieve the value of the column:
 - pos

-- Selects rows where the column 'cid' matches the provided value ':cid'.
-- Orders the results by the column 'pos' in descending order.

 ```sql
 SELECT pos FROM listentries WHERE cid=:cid ORDER BY pos DESC;